UoA-eResearch/ahuahu_great_mercury/instructions/3_adjusting_profiles.md

 I have placed this section before User Interfaces as conceptually Relationships should be dealt with before you address UIs (which will likely specify some relations.)

 This section is used to broadly specify relations (i.e. Foreignkeys) between CA's base tables, but more specifically used to establish the types that each of these relations can take.
-For example we can broadly specify a relationship between CA `objects` and CA `entities` using the following code:
+For example we can broadly specify a relationship between CA `Objects` and CA `Entities` using the following code:

 ```
 <relationshipTypes>